Marcus Krüger

-Marcus Viktor Krüger (born 27 May 1990) is a Swedish former professional ice hockey centreman.
-He is currently playing as captain for Djurgårdens IF Hockey of the Swedish Hockey League (SHL).
-He was drafted by the Chicago Blackhawks in the fifth round, 149th overall, in the 2009 NHL Entry Draft.
+Marcus Viktor Krüger (born 27 May 1990) is a Swedish professional ice hockey player who is a centre and captain for Djurgårdens IF of the Swedish Hockey League (SHL).
+He was drafted by the Chicago Blackhawks in the fifth round, 149th overall, in the 2009 NHL entry draft.
 He is a two-time Stanley Cup champion with the Blackhawks in 2013 and 2015.

 Before joining the Blackhawks, Krüger previously played for Stockholm-based Djurgårdens IF then of the Swedish Hockey League (SHL).
 Krüger represents Sweden in international play, helping his country capture a bronze medal at the junior level and a silver medal in senior international play.

 Playing career

 Sweden

 Krüger was announced as the first of four nominees for the 2009–10 Elitserien Rookie of the Year on 18 October 2009 after starting the season with five goals and 11 assists in just 13 games.

 Chicago Blackhawks

 Krüger signed a three-year contract with the Chicago Blackhawks in June 2010 but opted to stay with Djurgården during the first year of the contract He was later recalled from Djurgården to Chicago on 23 March 2011 to make his NHL debut that day in a 4–0 win against the Florida Panthers.
 Krüger made his Stanley Cup playoff debut in game two of the first round of the 2011 playoffs on 15 April in a 4–3 loss over the Presidents' Trophy-winning Vancouver Canucks and recorded his first career playoff point and NHL point with an assist on a Duncan Keith goal in a Blackhawks 5–0 win over the Canucks in game five on 21 April.

 Krüger's first full season with the Blackhawks was in 2011–12, when he played in 71 games with the club, scoring nine goals and adding 17 assists.
 Krüger recorded his first career regular season assist and point on 8 October 2011 in a 5–2 win over the Dallas Stars on a goal scored by Dave Bolland.
 His first career goal came on 29 October in a 5–2 win over the Columbus Blue Jackets.

-On 9 May 2013, in Game 5 of the Western Conference Quarter-finals, Krüger scored his first career Stanley Cup playoff goal, which happened to be the game-winner and series-winner against Minnesota Wild goaltender Josh Harding.
+On 9 May 2013, in game five of the Western Conference Quarter-finals, Krüger scored his first career Stanley Cup playoff goal, which happened to be the game-winner and series-winner against Minnesota Wild goaltender Josh Harding.
 The Blackhawks eventually won the 2013 Stanley Cup after defeating the Boston Bruins in six games in the finals, with Krüger contributing three goals, two assists and five points in all 23 games during the team's run.
 After his playoff success with the team, Krüger signed a two-year extension with the Blackhawks on 12 July.